 Receive your decision

 If your application has been successful, you will receive your decision by email, and then by letter.
-Your BRP will be sent to you at your stated address within 10 days of the decision.
+Your BRP will be sent to you at your stated address between 7-10 days of the decision.

 If your application has been rejected, you will only receive a decision letter.